-- B&B planning scheme workshops. - Formalised caravan and trailer parking on the main street of Kaniva. - Encourage commissionable tourism product. - Upgraded and expanded accommodation options at holiday parks for visitors and seasonal workers - Advocate for improved facility development at lakes, rivers, and wetlands. - Support the implementation of the Lake Wallace Strategic Plan.
+- B&B planning scheme workshops. - Formalised caravan and trailer parking on the main street of Kaniva. - More commissionable tourism product. - Lake Bringalbert and Dunbopperty Swamp facilities development. - Upgraded and expanded cabin capacity at lake-side holiday parks for visitor accommodation and seasonal workers.

 Table 4 - Table 7 provides the implementation plan to assist in delivering the various projects identified in this WWEDS.
-They highlight the activations needed to implement the priority projects; key agencies who should collectively be engaged to drive public projects; and an estimated time frame for effective activation noting that many may change over time as resources are revised and priorities potentially change.
+They highlight the activations needed to implement the priority projects; key agencies who should collectively be engaged to drive public projects; and an estimated time frame for effective activation noting that many may change over time as resources are revised and priorities potentially change;